ZX Spectrum Vega+: First units delivered

 On 30 July 2018, Eurogamer reported that one backer had received a ZX Vega+ console, quoting them as being "quite disappointed" that "the few supplied sample games don't work" and that the "build quality's not the greatest".
-This followed Retro Computers' announcement that they would ship 400 "blankety blank" consoles without the promised 1000 games as the company no longer had licensing agreements for them.
+This followed Retro Computers' announcement that they would ship 400 "Blankety Blank" consoles, a version of the unit with no built-in games, made available after the company admitted it no longer had licensing agreements for most of the 1,000 games promised for the unit.

 Reviewing the Vega+, The Register criticised numerous aspects and features of the machine, including its design and build quality and summed up by saying that the "entire feel is plasticky and inconsequential".

 Winding up

-On 5 February 2019, The Register reported that Retro Computers had been wound up on 1 February 2019 following a petition presented by Private Planet Ltd. The sole director of Private Planet, Janko Mrsic-Flogel, was a director of Retro Computers from April 2016 to August 2018 and also used the Indiegogo crowdfunding platform to raise over US$2.5 million to produce the Gemini (PDA) for Planet Computers Ltd.
+On 5 February 2019, The Register reported that Retro Computers had been wound up on 1 February 2019 following a petition presented by Private Planet Ltd. The sole director of Private Planet, Janko Mrsic-Flogel, was a director of Retro Computers from April 2016 to August 2018 and also used the Indiegogo crowdfunding platform to raise over US$2.5 million to produce the Gemini PDA for Planet Computers Ltd.